cnvallefuoco/Python_Lab2/README.md

 # Python_Lab2
+Acquiring Data for Mathematical Computations with User Input
 # Problem statement:
 Determine whether or not a user needs to purchase a newer vehicle based on MPG
 # Data in: